agilepartner/craft-challenges/culture/read-an-article.md

 title: Read an article
 image: /craft-challenges/assets/images/culture/read-an-article.png
 category: culture
+description: An article discusses current or recent news of either general interest or of a specific topic (i.e. political or trade news magazines, club newsletters, or technology news websites).
 ---

 ## What ?
 An article discusses current or recent news of either general interest or of a specific topic (i.e. political or trade news magazines, club newsletters, or technology news websites).